-Except as specifically described herein, the compensation committee does not affirmatively set out in any given year, or with respect to any given NEO, to apportion compensation in any specific ratio among the various categories of compensation (that is, between short- and long-term compensation or between nonperformance-based and performance-based compensation).
+Except as specifically described herein, the compensation committee does not affirmatively set out in any given year, or with respect to any given NEO, to apportion compensation in any specific ratio among the various categories of compensation (that is, between short- and long-term compensation or between non-performance-based and performance-based compensation).
 Rather, the compensation committee uses the philosophy described above, and the factors described for each category in the discussion that follows, as a guide in assessing the proper allocation among those categories.
 In addition, except as specifically described herein, the compensation committee does not affirmatively set out in any given year, or with respect to any given NEO, to apportion cash and equity compensation in any specific ratio.
 Rather, the compensation committee uses the philosophy described above, and the factors described below, as a guide in assessing the proper allocation between cash and equity awards.
+Our NEO compensation program has historically emphasized equity, generally granted in the form of stock options, over cash compensation paid in the form of base salary and target bonus.

-The compensation committee also does not "benchmark" compensation.
+The compensation committee does not strictly "benchmark" compensation to a specific level or percentile within a "peer group".
 Rather, the compensation committee makes adjustments based on the philosophy described above and considers competitive market practices in the jurisdictions in which we operate as one factor in its deliberations.
-The compensation committee does not target the elements of our compensation program at any specific level or percentile within a "peer group."
-Rather than rely on a specific formula-based model, the compensation committee believes that retaining discretion to assess the overall performance of NEOs gives the compensation committee the ability to more accurately reflect individual contributions that cannot be absolutely quantified.
+The compensation committee believes that retaining discretion to assess the overall performance of NEOs gives the compensation committee the ability to more accurately reflect individual contributions that cannot be absolutely quantified.
 The compensation committee believes that over-reliance on benchmarking can result in compensation that is unrelated to the value delivered by our executive officers because compensation benchmarking does not take into account the specific performance of the executive officers, the relative size, growth and performance of the Company, or any unique circumstances or strategic considerations of the Company.
 As noted above, as our needs evolve and as we continue to broaden our operations outside the PRC, we will continue to evaluate our NEO compensation program and philosophy as circumstances require.